Scandinavian prehistory: Neolithic

-During the 5th millennium BC, the Ertebølle culture took up pottery from the Linear Pottery culture in the south, whose members had long cultivated the land and kept animals.
+During the 5th millennium BC, the Ertebølle culture took up point-based pottery, from human groups in the eastern Baltic areas (Narva).
 About 4000 BC south Scandinavia up to River Dalälven in Sweden became part of the Funnelbeaker culture (4000–2700 BC), a culture that originated in southern parts of Europe and slowly advanced up through today's Uppland, Sweden.
+In southern Scandinavia it replaced the Ertebølle culture, which had maintained a Mesolithic lifestyle for about 1500 years after farming arrived in Central Europe.
 Tribes along the coasts of Svealand, Götaland, Åland, northeastern Denmark and southern Norway learnt new technologies that became the Pitted Ware culture (3200–2300 BC).
 The Pitted Ware culture then developed along Sweden's east coast as a return to a hunting economy in the mid-4th millennium BC (see the Alvastra pile-dwelling).

-It is not known what language these early Scandinavians spoke.
-It might have been similar to Basque, due to the distribution of the monuments by early megalith builders.
+Genetically, the Funnelbeaker culture population was of Neolithic Anatolian origin with a proportion of Hunter-gatherer ancestries.
+This archaeological culture is well-known for its intensive building of enclsoures and megalithic tombs, which are very similar to those found in many regions of western Europe.
+Before medieval and modern church building requeired stones and before modern land use started, the number of megaliths in northern Germany and Southern Scandinavia was much higher than today.
+In Denmark, 2,800 monuments are registered and about 7,300 additional examples existed.
+In northern Germany, Johannes Müller reports 11,658 known monuments.
+He expects about 75.000 megaliths to have originally been constructed.
+Additionally, in the distribution area of this culture, thousands of deposition of (partly extremely large 40–50 cm or more) flint axes appear and finely made battle axes (often double axes) of hard stone.

 Towards the end of the 3rd millennium BC, they were overrun by new groups who many scholars think spoke Proto-Indo-European, the Battle-Axe culture.
-This new people advanced up to Uppland and the Oslofjord, and they probably provided the language that was the ancestor of the modern Scandinavian languages.
+This new people with Steppe-derived ancestry advanced up to Uppland and the Oslofjord, and they probably provided the language that was the ancestor of the modern Scandinavian languages.
 This new culture had the battle axe as a status symbol, and were cattle herders.
-However, soon a new invention would arrive, that would usher in a time of cultural advance in Scandinavia, the Bronze Age.